Create a giant, garden art coneflower (Echinacea) for your backyard using repurposed kitchen pans, paints, and glass gems.

-Spray paint the petals (both sides) in the desired colour.
+Spray paint the petals (both sides) in the desired color.
 I used a light pink metal spray paint and then added darker pink acrylic craft paint with a dry brush.
 You might want a more blended look.
-I wanted the contrasted colours.
+I wanted the contrasted colors.

 Always allow paint to dry thoroughly before adding more or handling the pieces.

 Paint the pie and cake pans orange with metal spray paint.
 Only the lip of the pie plate will show, so that’s the only part you need to add colour to.

 When dry, add dabs of brown and orange paint (if you like) to make it coneflower-ish.

 Attach glass gems to the cake pan using GE II Silicone Sealant for gutters and flashing.
 Keep the pan upside-down and work from the lip up, letting the gems dry in place and lean on the ones below as needed.

 To secure the petals to the flower, use a hand punch to create a hole near the top of each flower petal.